Selection Process

 Medical Examination

-Approximately one month prior to appointment to an Academy class, medical examinations will be conducted at the New York State Police Academy in Albany, NY, by a NYSP Division Physician.
+Approximately six weeks prior to appointment to an Academy class, medical examinations will be conducted at the New York State Police Academy in Albany, NY, by a NYSP Division Physician.
 Each potential appointee will be required to authorize access to mental health records.

 The Division Physician will examine the candidate's medical condition and general ability to perform the essential related job functions.